codatio/codat-docs/docs/enterprise/tech-overview/architecture/shared-responsibility-model.md

 ---
 title: "Shared Responsibility Model"
-description: "Codat's PaaS Shared Responsibility Model"
+description: "Our PaaS shared responsibility model"
 ---

-## The Shared Responsibility Model
 Operations at Codat are performed entirely on cloud hosted platforms.
 As such, responsibilities vary across layers of the stack.

 |  &nbsp;              | Responsibility           | How is it done?              |